6 min read · Cost

 Quick Answers

-No — hillside neighborhoods commonly are; central and lower-lying areas often aren't.
-We check per-parcel during scoping.
+No. Hillside neighborhoods commonly are, while central and lower-lying areas often aren't.
+We check the designation per parcel during scoping rather than assuming.

-Yes — careful drainage-plane work and realistic substrate allowance are standard scope on aged Marin homes.
+Yes.
+Careful drainage-plane work and a realistic substrate-repair allowance are standard scope on aged Marin homes, because hidden water damage is common at tear-off.

 Sources